This is post #6 on sanctuary cities. You may find the other posts here.

 ICE states that a benefit of 287(g) agreements is to limit the amount of time individuals spend in the agency’s custody.
 However, in practice, these agreements do not seem to decrease time in ICE custody and shift the cost burden from the federal to local government.
 Detention is costly; a 2012 report by Justice Strategies found that the average length of stay for people released from the Los Angeles County Jail to ICE custody was 32.3 days.
 The average length of stay for all other individuals released was just 11.7 days.
 At a cost per prisoner of $113 per day, this amounts to an average additional $2,328 per detainee for ICE at the expense of local taxpayers.

-In addition to detention costs, localities also bear a legal responsibility for individuals held in their local jails.
+In addition to detention costs, what 287(g) agreements do is make localities also bear a legal responsibility for individuals held in their local jails.
 ICE detainers are requests to hold individuals beyond their otherwise lawful incarceration time in a local jail or prison.
 Due to variation in state-to-state rulings on detention length, localities with 287(g) agreements risk breaking the law when complying with an ICE detainer.
 Local law enforcement could be held liable if the arrestee is held beyond 48 hours – regardless of whether the jurisdiction is complying with an ICE detainer – or if the detainer is mistakenly placed on a citizen.

 The litigation costs can be enormous.
 Maricopa County, Arizona, was ordered to pay $43 million in litigation fees due to lawsuits directly related to its 287(g) program, largely attributed to racial profiling and discrimination against immigrant communities.
 Other localities have also seen significant legal costs.
 In 2017, Los Angeles County paid $255,000 to settle one named plaintiff’s detainer claim.
 The same year, San Francisco paid a $190,000 settlement to an individual unlawfully turned over to ICE, and Spokane settled a detainer lawsuit for $49,000.
 In 2018, San Juan County paid $300,000 to settle a detainer class-action lawsuit, and paid named plaintiffs additional sums to settle their claims.
 We have a more extensive discussion on the legal liability of 287(g) agreements here, and will focus on mistaken detainment, racial profiling, and discrimination associated with 287(g) agreements in our next piece in this series.